26/11/2024

 RFID tracking for inventory management

 A good example is tracking products for asset management, where RFID systems simplify the identification and management of valuable tools or equipment substantially.
-For this, the product to be labelled just needs to be fitted with one of HellermannTyton RFID cable ties that has been programmed with a unique code.
+For this, the product to be labelled just needs to be fitted with one of HellermannTyton RFID tags that has been programmed with a unique code.
+You can either link the pre-programmed code with a database or add specific code requirements according to your database needs.

 RFID tracking for wind turbines